Frequently Asked Questions

 Yes.
 Pregnant patients must have proof of a clinical diagnosis and due date along with a current OBGYN.
 Further communication will be made in order for the OB provider and our provider to co-treat.

 What if I was prescribed a benzodiazepine (Ativan®, Klonopin®, Valium®, Xanax®, etc.)?

-We have a zero tolerance policy for benzodiazepines.
-If you require a benzodiazepine prescription it must be prescribed by a board-certified psychiatrist.
-The psychiatrist must also sign an agreement to co-treat while you are under the care of our Physician.
+We work with patients on an individualized plan for any prescription meds.
+We will work with your prescriber to ensure safety.
 Buprenorphine has a safety profile that greatly reduces the risk of the drug from slowing-down or stopping breathing, known as respiratory depression.
 This is the main cause of death in opiate use disorder.
 Other opiates (heroin, methadone, oxycodone, hydrocodone, etc.) and especially fentanyl don’t have this safety profile.
 When benzodiazepines (or alcohol) are combined with buprenorphine, they change the safety profile of buprenorphine which could lead to respiratory depression.

 Will you take over my gabapentin prescription?

 Our provider is happy to care for your substance use disorder, physical, mental, emotional, and spiritual health, however, since gabapentin is considered a controlled substance in the state of Kentucky, we do not prescribe it and won’t take over the prescription from another practitioner.
 Since gabapentin will show up on your drug screen, you may only continue taking it if you show us a valid prescription.
 We will likely want to coordinate care with your prescribing provider.